 There are many low cost courses about the price of a good book with instructions to take clients into past lives.
 For past life tourism these are fine.
 To have confidence in using past lives for more than working with a few friends confidence and support are needed which means being supervision by an experienced therapist and unfortunately most of these courses do not have this.
 Home study is totally unsuitable for any current life therapy because it’s like giving a person a knife and saying you are now a surgeon.

-Having tuition by an experienced therapist and trainer is important and this is possible with this type of training.
-It can be done from your home and saves money on accommodation and travel and is more convenient for someone who prefers to be at home while learning.
-It does however require using a computer, having a good internet signal and a quiet room free from interruption at home
+Having tuition by an experienced trainer is important, and seeing live demonstrations and practice sessions with fellow students.
+This is possible with internet classroom training and can be done from your home, saves money on accommodation and travel and is more convenient for someone who prefers to be at home while learning.
+It does however require using a computer, having a good internet signal and a quiet room free from interruption at home.

 This is the established way of learning and is normally done in a workshop site that offers overnight accommodation.
 Outside of lesson time it is also an opportunity to build new relationships with like minded colleagues so is a more social way of learning.